-No later than October 1, 2021, Swedish fuel dispensers must carry eco-labels that disclose the climate intensity of the fuel, together with its raw materials.
+Since October 1, 2021, Swedish fuel dispensers must carry eco-labels that disclose the climate intensity of the fuel, together with its raw materials.
 The country of origin of the raw materials will be disclosed on the fuel retailers’ web sites.
-The same goes for electricity sold at charging stations run by fuel retailers.
+Charging stations run by fuel retailers should also carry eco-labels.
 Here we tell the history of the initiative from the perspective of the Swedish Association of Green Motorists.
 We also discuss some lessons from the political process.

 Image: Inspirational mockup by the Green Motorists put together in 2013.
-Compare the actual eco-labels at the bootom of this page, put up in 2021.
+It may be compared to the actual eco-labels at the bootom of this page, put up in 2021.

 Even so, the national agency that assists public purchasers started to recommend such sustainability requirements a couple of years later, knowing well that they couldn’t always be fulfilled.

 There are parallels between the fossil fuel industry and the tobacco industry.
 Of course, fuels are necessary and useful, whereas tobacco is not.
 However, the health hazards associated with the burning of the products from the two industries and inhaling their smoke are similar.
 In addition, the fossil fuel industry is also associated with climate change and other environmental hazards.

 Nevertheless, there is a WHO framework convention on tobacco control, but nothing of the sort when it comes to fossil fuels.
 The convention on tobacco control contains demands that information about contents and emissions shall be produced (Article 9) and disclosed (Article 10), and also that warning labels shall be displayed (Article 11).
 Similar demands on the fuel industry about disclosure and warnings have been sorely lacking.

 Shaping the idea

 Already in 2007 the Green Motorists stated in a strategy document that it was important to achieve ”clear labelling of the CO2-efficiency of renewable fuels”.